CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [ ] Add reporting codes to Alma configuration so that they appear as options in the PO lines.

 #### Complete
+- [x] Discuss and design procedure for utilizing "Community Zone Update Tasks List" for keeping an eye on our owned titles managed in the community zone.
+- [x] Define which collections will need to exist so that we can also group the non-CZ managed and non-P2Ed once they are loaded.
+- [x] Define Annual Reporting Statistics Needed - Align these with information creation and gathering in Alma.
+- [x] Acquisitions Reporting Code Definitions (@Glenn) [delay one year]
+- [X] "Ordering" Workflow Documentation (@Ron)
+- [X] Define how "EOY" stats will be collected using "Advanced" searching methods. (@Ron)
 - [x] Look at QC queries in Sierra to see if they need to be saved before Sierra goes away.
 - [x] Continuations will need a vendor change from main_gobi_dep to main_gobi
 - [x] Jobs to automate the STC process from the ACD side?